The Regularity of Envelopes: Lower bound for the hessian with variable coefficients

 \begin{remark} In \cite{DHGKZ} the authors study the H\"{o}lder regularity of solutions of Monge-Amp\`ere equation, in particular in their Theorem D they work in the case of a big class $\{\alpha\}$.

-In the original proof they make use of \cite[Lemma 1.12]{BD}.
-However we point out that the inequality $I_0$ is enough for their purposes. \end{remark}
+In their proof they make use of the incorrected \cite[Lemma 1.12]{BD}.
+However we point out that the inequality $I_0$ is enough for their purposes.
+The interested reader can find all the details in \cite[Theorem 4.2]{KN19} where the authors considered the case when the reference form is an hermitian positive definite form.
+The same arguments apply when $\alpha$ represents a big class. \end{remark}

 For simplicity we make the change of coordinate $(z,w) \to (z,\delta_0^{-1} w),$ so we will work with $|w|<1$.
 Let $\gamma \in [1/2,1],$ we say that the statement $II_{\gamma}$ holds if there exist strictly positive continuous functions $C_1(x), \delta(x)$ in $\Omega$ and a positive constant $C_2$ such that for $0 < \delta < \delta(x). $